The walking track to Heimaklettur – The Home Rock

 Vestmannaeyjar island shapes.

-Shaped by volcanic activity
+Vestmannaeyjar, shaped by volcanic activity

-The chain of craggy rocks on the north side is the oldest part of Heimaey, forged by volcanic activity from the hotspot underneath about 40.000 years ago.
+The chain of craggy rocks on the north side of Heimaey is the oldest part of the island, forged by volcanic activity from the hotspot underneath about 40.000 years ago.
 Initially the harbour kletturs and the cliffs around Herjólfsdalur were two seperate islands.
 Later on they were connected by Eiðið, the narrow strip of land between them.
 Stórhöfði, the peninsula in the south, was formed as a third island about 6000 years ago.
 When Helgafell arrived to the scene, all three were merged together into the present island.

 The shifting and changing is still an ongoing process.
 Only as recent as 1973 Eldfell made its sudden and spectacular entrance, when it erupted out of nowhere in a grassy field next to Helgafell.

-In case of emergency, dial 112 😉
+In case of emergency, dial 112… 😉

-Start of the Heimaklettur hike
+Starting point of the Heimaklettur hike

-The walk can be a bit tricky in some places, with narrow paths, steep drop-offs and provisional steps carved into the rocks.
+The walking track can be a bit tricky in some places, with narrow paths, steep drop-offs and provisional steps carved into the rocks.
 There are chains attached at crucial points, to help you along the more precarious parts.
 But it should not be attempted in howling winds or horizontal rain.
 Or if you are sensitive to vertigo or fear of heights.

 This track contains steps and ladders – not to mention ropes and chains…